pebgroup/Global-plant-diversity/README.md

-Using the WCSP and the Smith&Brown 2018 phylogeny to combine geography and evolutionary history of seed plants# WCSP_species_richness_project
+Using the WCSP and the Smith&Brown 2018 phylogeny to combine geography and evolutionary history of seed plants

+# more info to follow, just setting up the repo #